Andy-Python-Programmer/aero/README.md

 Check out [ROADMAP.md](ROADMAP.md) for this month's roadmap.

-# Building Aero
+# How to Build and Run Aero

 ## Dependencies
-Before building the compiler, you need the following things installed:
+Before building Aero, you need the following things installed:
 - `rustc` should be the **latest nightly**
 - `qemu`
 - `nasm`